Tools, cheat sheets and other useful resources

 Text Editors

-• micro – a modern and intuitive terminal-based text editor.
+• micro – modern and intuitive terminal-based text editor.

 • nano – simple, user-friendly command-line text editor installed by default on many distros.